Simulation of viscoelastic Cosserat rods based on the geometrically exact dynamics of special Euclidean strands: The computational model

 If we now consider the motion of each cross section we find that, for any given $s$, the time derivative of $\mathcal P$, denoted by a superimposed dot, is given by

 where the spin--velocity matrix $\vt\Omega$ has the very same structure of $\vt L$, with

 and features three linear velocities $v_i$ and three spins $w_i$ ($i=1,2,3$).
 We will identify the collection of them with the generalized velocity vector $V=(w_3,w_1,w_2,v_3,v_1,v_2)$.
-Figure~\ref{fig:dofs} summarizes the geometric and kinematic quantities involved in the rod description.
+The definitions of velocities and spins in terms of the placement components read